volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

   // One of the arguments from this list "do_not_advertise advertise_on_public_default_vip advertise_on_public advertise_custom" must be set
   advertise_on_public_default_vip = true

-  // One of the arguments from this list "captcha_challenge no_challenge js_challenge" must be set
+  // One of the arguments from this list "no_challenge js_challenge captcha_challenge" must be set

   js_challenge {
     cookie_expiry       = "cookie_expiry"